Stocks drop for third day as recovery hopes falter

-LONDON (Reuters) - World stock markets fell for a third day running on Thursday after a sobering warning from the World Health Organization that the coronavirus may never go away.
+LONDON (Reuters) - World stock markets fell for a third day running on Thursday after a sobering warning from the World Health Organization that the coronavirus may never go away and signals that top central banks may have hit the bottom with interest rates.

-Europe’s main bourses sank 1.5% in early moves as traders once again took shelter in safe-haven government bonds.
+Europe’s main bourses were down more than 2% and Wall Street futures 1% lower as news of nearly 3 million U.S. unemployment benefit claims nudged traders to shelter in safe-haven government bonds and the dollar.

-“The path ahead is both highly uncertain and subject to significant downside risks,” the Fed Chair Jerome Powell said of the economy, as he warned of a recession worse than any since World War Two.
+“The path ahead is both highly uncertain and subject to significant downside risks,” the Fed Chair Jerome Powell had said of the economy on Wednesday, as he warned of a recession worse than any since World War Two.

-Asian markets had followed Wall Street lower overnight with MSCI's broadest index of Asia-Pacific shares finishing down .MIAPJ0000PUS 1.3% and Japan's heavyweight Nikkei .N225 closing 1.75% in the red.
+Asian markets had followed Wall Street lower overnight with MSCI’s broadest index of Asia-Pacific shares finishing down 1.3% and Japan’s heavyweight Nikkei closing 1.75% in the red.

-“We don’t think the market is going to re-test the lows, but it’s probably seen its best also, so I’m expecting a correction,” said Tony Huntley, chief investment officer at Melbourne-based fund manager Adansonia Capital.
+“It’s a relatively risk-off day again,” said Societe Generale’s Kit Juckes, highlighting that as well as Powell, the top U.S. infectious diseases expert Anthony Fauci had warned that getting COVID-19 under control would take time.

-“The issue is whether we get a second wave (of coronavirus infections) ... that would be my greatest fear.”
+“I think there is a sense of realisation that the steep V-shaped recovery isn’t going to happen,” Juckes added.
+“But a third day of this (selling) might make people optically looking at the equity charts a bit worried.”

 China has re-imposed movement restrictions near its borders with North Korea and Russia after a new outbreak was detected there and South Korea is working to contain an outbreak centred around bars and nightclubs in Seoul.